• Recipes

 Vegan Broccoli Potato Soup

-A vegan Broccoli Potato Soup recipe made with just 7 simple, healthy ingredients!
+This vegan Broccoli Potato Soup recipe is made with just 7 simple, healthy ingredients!
 Easy to make, rich and creamy (without the butter or cream), and so comforting.
 (Gluten-free, oil-free.)

-Healthy vegan broccoli potato soup in a white bowl with fresh dill
+Vegan broccoli potato soup in a white serving bowl garnished with fresh dill

-This vegan Broccoli Potato Soup reminds me of a healthy "cream of broccoli" soup.
+This easy vegan Broccoli Potato Soup reminds me of a healthy "cream of broccoli" soup!

 Ingredients for Broccoli Potato Soup

-For this recipe you will simmer in a large pot and then blend:
+For this recipe, you'll simmer in a large pot and then blend:

 • Yellow onion